 Trail running and mud running shoes should have a level of durability to withstand the elements they'll be put against.
 Good trail running shoes will keep your feet dry, increase comfortability and help prevent blisters.
 This is especially valuable on trails where you're more likely to run in mud or through puddles.

-Not all shoes are made equal, and trail running shoes have been constructed differently from normal running shoes to provide you with the best experience for hiking and running on trails.
+Not all shoes are made equal, and trail running shoes have been constructed differently to normal running shoes to provide you with the best experience for hiking and running on trails.

 Additional movement is needed when running off-road, to allow you to adapt to uneven surfaces like rocky hills, over branches and bushes, and even on wet uneven surfaces.
-Depending on the terrain you intend to frequent, you may opt for a trail shoe with less rigidity in the sole, adding more flexibility to help you adapt to uncertain terrain.
+Depending on the terrain you intend to use, you may opt for a trail shoe with less rigidity in the sole, adding more flexibility to help you adapt in uncertain terrain.

-The type of rubber used in the sole is important, and good trail running shoes will use a rubber that provides superior grip while being able to handle wet and dry conditions.
-This is a construction feature unlikely to be found in your road running shoes, and assists in keeping your feet where you intend to place them – regardless of the conditions.
+The type of rubber used in the sole is important, and the best trail running shoes will use a rubber that provides superior grip, while being able to handle wet and dry conditions.
+This is a feature unlikely to be found in your road running shoes.
+It helps to keep your feet secure on the ground – regardless of the conditions.

 Now that you understand some of the reasons you may need trail running shoes, let's answer the question: what should you look for when buying trail running shoes?

 They have come a long way since a few models began appearing on running store shelves about 25 years ago.
-More than just exhibiting "aggressive" outer soles, good trail running shoes also possess other features that make them more compatible with off-road running.
+More than just exhibiting "aggressive" outer soles, the best trail running shoes also possess other features that make them more compatible with off road running.

-When getting fitted for trail running shoes, look for the shoe to fit your foot with slightly more room than you would when getting fitted for normal running shoes.
-The uppers on most trail running shoes are more durable, and sometimes with a water-repellent mesh, making them less flexible and less likely to give with time like your normal road running shoes do.
+When getting fitted for trail running shoes, look for the shoe to fit to your foot with slightly more room than you would when getting fitted for normal running shoes.
+The uppers on most trail running shoes are more durable, and sometimes with a water repellent mesh, making them less flexible and less likely to give with time like your normal road running shoes do.

-For standard off-road walking or light trail running, you might opt for a shoe with a minimal heel drop.
+For standard off road walking or light trail running, you might opt for a shoe with minimal heel drop.
 This will provide you with the cushioning you need, without the price tag of a high-performance shoe.

-Packed with features for the performance off road runner, the TRABUCO™ MAX improved cushioning and traction while allowing runners to cover more terrain with less effort.
+Packed with features for the performance off-road runner, the TRABUCO MAX™ trail shoe improved cushioning and traction while allowing runners to cover more terrain with less effort.